 Oil on canvas, 72.4 cm x 81.6 cm

 Keynes (18831946) was born in Cambridge and educated at Eton and at King's College, Cambridge.
 After a spell at the India Office and teaching economics at Cambridge, he was recruited to the Treasury.
 After the First World War he was involved in drafting the financial clauses of the peace treaty, but resigned in May 1919 and began writing The Economic Consequences of the Peace (published that December), which urged the benefits of imposing less onerous reparations on Germany.
 Other major works included A Tract on Monetary Reform (1923), A Treatise on Money (1930) and The General Theory of Employment, Interest and Money (1936).
 Encouraged by his friends in the Bloomsbury Group, he was actively interested in the visual arts since 1914, and at the sale of Degas's collection in Paris in March 1918 he bought works by modern French artists both for himself and on behalf of the National Gallery.
 In 1925, with Samuel Courtauld and others, he set up the London Artists' Association to provide financial assistance to chosen artists, among whom, from 1927, was Roberts.
-Keynes wrote that Roberts was a painter whose work 'will really live' (to Hindley Smith, 27 Oct.
+Keynes wrote that Roberts was a painter whose work 'will really live' (to collector and textile millionaire Frank Hindley Smith, 27 Oct.
 1933; quoted in Robert Skidelsky, John Maynard Keynes, vol. 2 (London: Macmillan, 1992), p.
-527).
+527), and he eventually owned 14 works by Roberts more than by any other artist except Duncan Grant.
 (For Roberts's views on the LAA and Keynes's patronage, see his essay 'Dealers and Galleries'.)

 Lydia Lopokova, whom Keynes married in 1925, had appeared in London with Diaghilev's Ballets Russes in 1918, when Keynes was not impressed, commenting 'She's a rotten dancer she has such a stiff bottom' (Skidelsky, op. cit., p.
 93).
 But when, towards the end of 1921, he saw her again in other roles for Diaghilev, including the princess in The Sleeping Beauty, he fell deeply in love with her, but before they could marry her marriage to Diaghilev's former business manager Randolfo Barocchi had to be annulled.
 She later danced in productions of the Camargo Society, for which Roberts designed a backcloth.